 When you are growing hydroponically, you will not have that assist so you will need your interest to cover everything you are losing from not having soil.

-There are two styles you have: liquid and dry options to choose from.
+There are two styles you have:

-The liquid is easier to use but can be a bit pricey.
+- Liquid – The liquid is easier to use but can be a bit pricey.

 Once you have chosen the nutrient that seems like it will work for you and your plants, you will want to (if dealing with dry nutrients) also pick up those Epsom salts we talked about in the tools section.